2019 National Coastal Wetlands Conservation grant awards

-We are excited to announce we were awarded $5 million in National Coastal Wetlands Conservation grants through the U.S. Fish & Wildlife Service to fund five projects.
+We're excited to announce we were awarded $4.5 million in National Coastal Wetlands Conservation grants through the U.S. Fish & Wildlife Service to fund five projects.

 Although only states can apply for the grants, we work in close partnership with land trusts, local and tribal governments, and other entities to restore and protect wetlands across Washington.
 In the past decade, we've helped projects totaling almost $86 million conserve more than 10,000 acres of wetlands.
 Wetlands help control flooding, clean the environment, provide habitat, recharge groundwater, and do much more to benefit the ecosystem.

-We are working in partnership with the Coastal Watershed Institute to conserve historic Elwha River estuary wetlands and will restore marine shoreline along the historic river delta in Clallam County.
+We're working in partnership with the Coastal Watershed Institute to conserve historic Elwha River estuary wetlands and restore marine shoreline along the river delta in Clallam County.
 The project will maximize coastal wetland benefits associated with the removal of the Elwha River dams by coupling watershed-scale restoration with estuary and nearshore conservation and restoration.
-This project is part of a broader effort by local partners to protect the Elwha River corridor from headwaters to estuary/nearshore.
+This effort is part of a broader effort by local partners to protect the Elwha River corridor from headwaters to estuary/nearshore.

 National Coastal Wetlands Conservation Grant Manager